butteredwaffles/Wafer/README.md

 A Cookie Clicker Steam companion app utilizing GUI automation.
 This was made as an experiment in text identification and image recognition.
 As the game supports mods to interact with the code directly, this app is **not** the most optimal way to automate CC.
-This application only knows the information that *you* know by opening the game!
+This application only knows the information that *you* know by opening the game or that you can glean from calculations!

 ## Features